CharlotteGithub-prog/GAT-LSTM_groundwater_modelling/README.md

 # MSc Groundwater GWL Project

-This repository contains the code only for my proejct on groundwater level modelling in UK catchments using a GAT-LSTM architecture.
+This repository contains the code only for my project on groundwater level modelling in UK catchments using a GAT-LSTM architecture.

 ## CEDA Credentials